alexandreborges/malwoverview/README.md

         (optional)  -x 1 extracts overlay (it is used with -f option).
         (optional)  -v 1 queries Virus Total database for positives and totals (any filetype).
         (optional)  -s 1 shows antivirus reports from the main players.
 This option is used with -f option (any filetype).
+        (optional)  -p 1 Use this option if you have a public Virus Total API.
+It allows getting a complete evaluation on a set of malware samples.
+However, for each four malware samples there is a delay of 1 minute.

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.

         Remember that public VT API only allows 4 searches per second (as shown at the image above).
+Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the repository.

         *ATENTION: if the directory contains many malware samples, so malwoverview.py could take some time. :)

 # HISTORY

+Version 1.3:

+      This version:

+            * Adds the -p option for public Virus Total API.

 Version 1.2:

       This version includes: